ashish-reputation/graphql-POC/README.md

     "now listening for requests on port 2020... connected to database..."
 ```
-5. Go to browser and type this url - "http://localhost:2020/graphql"
+5. Go to this url - "http://localhost:2020/graphql"
-6. Execute a test query in the graphql UI, example: -
+6. Execute a test query in the graphql UI (GraphiQL), for example: -

 ```
       {